 + PRO: Important commercial hub for Brazil

-Rio's international airport and port status make the city a key commercial hub for Brazil.
-Highly skilled expats can find employment across a range of sectors and multiple multinational corporations.
-Despite a decline in tourism recently, the hospitality industry still offers many job opportunities.
+Rio’s international airport and port status make the city a key commercial hub for Brazil.
+Highly skilled expats can find employment across various sectors, and multiple multinational corporations operate from the city.

 - CON: Knowledge of Portuguese is useful